Hey dear stranger,

 Why pay to subscribe?

-Paid subscribers also receive:
+Paid subscribers also receive benefits such as:

-• Mini-salons on the spiritual and practical sides of the creative process with co-host Inés Bellina.
+Mini-salons on the spiritual and practical sides of the creative process with co-host Inés Bellina.
 Discover existential meaning in your artistic life.
 Woo-woo meets nitty-gritty in these guided discussions.
 Send us your question before the salon and receive personalized resources and advice from both of us.
 Mini-salons occur on the 2nd Thursday of every other month from 12-12:40pm CST//1-1:40pm CST.
 Paid subscribers also receive a recording of the salon if they can’t make it in person.

-• Quarterly classes on Writing Into Wonder & Amazement.
+Two prerecorded classes on Writing Into Wonder & Amazement and Make Your Own Writing Oracle.
 Think of these classes less as traditional writing workshops, and more like candlelit Hatha yoga classes for the part of your mind that does language.
-Paid subscribers also receive a recording if they can’t make it in person.

-• Full access to the archive of posts, essays, and creative writing exercises.
+Full access to the archive of posts, essays, and creative writing exercises.

 Wait, who are you again?